afrench32/GT_Work/README.md

 ## Fall 2017

 **Computer Networks**: graduate-level introduction to computer networking.
-Substantial programming projects included

 *Grade received: A*

 From the OMSCS website: